uablrek/system-dynamics/WORLD3.md

   An *excellent* implementation!
 Easy to run and understand.
 Clear classes and basically no dependencies.
 Perfect for use as a SD library

+For *real* hard core enthusiasts a DYNAMO interpreter and the original model can be found [here](https://github.com/bfix/dynamo) (I haven't tested it yet).

 I can't verify that the models are *really* implementing `world3`, but the Python models overlay the simulation plots on top of original